BeAPI/phpwpinfo/README.md

 phpwpinfo provides an equivalent to the phpinfo() function that reports WordPress Requirements information about the PHP/MySQL/Apache environment, and offers suggestions for improvement.

 This tool allows you to quickly test environment server where you want to install WordPress.
+The default credentials for display the result are :

+Login : wordpress
+Password : wordpress

+This script can, if your server allow it, delete itself.

 It tests various elements such as :